butfirstchai.com

 Jump to Recipe

-Enjoy the deliciously spiced Methi Lachha Paratha, a multi-layered flaky Indian flatbread with the distinctive flavor and aroma of Kasuri Methi.
-The magic spice mixture adds a kick to your taste buds, making it perfectly spiced to pair with just some yogurt.
+Enjoy the deliciously spiced Methi Lachha Paratha, a multi-layered flaky Indian flatbread with the distinctive flavour and aroma of Kasuri Methi.
+The magic spice mixture adds a kick to your taste buds, making it perfectly spiced to pair with just some yoghurt.

 A plate with two methi lachha paratha with yoghurt, carrot and dal.

-You all know we love fresh methi (fenugreek leaves) here but for this recipe the dried version works best!
+You all know we love fresh methi (fenugreek leaves) here, but for this recipe, the dried version works best!
 Yes, use that jar of Kasuri methi to add robust flavour to this classic lachha paratha!
 Don't skip my spice mixture, that is the hero!
-Strip all the spices from the recipe, you still have a good old plain Lachha paratha.
+Strip all the spices from the recipe, and you still have a good old plain Lachha paratha.

 Jump to: